Political Bias in LLMs: Unaligned Moral Values in Agent-centric Simulations: Introduction

 \section{Introduction}

-The advancements of Large Language Models (LLMs) not only flooded the consumer market \cite{teu23} but also academia with text as a research subject \cite{tiu23}.
-The abilities of these systems range from classifying and extracting information from unstructured inputs \cite{xu23} to unrestricted text generation adapted to different styles \cite{bha24}.
-Contemporary research in the social sciences aims to utilize the capabilities to generate content tailored to individual user behavior.
-A common and predominant approach is to provide an abstract textual description of a political ideology \cite{arg23}.
-It relies on the model's ability to generalize from abstract ideology description to the appropriate response for generative tasks like social media post generation.
-However, this research presents no factual evidence or framework to verify how consistently a persona-based (personalized) prompting can resemble individuals with specified ideologies.
-The underlying assumption in these methods is that LLMs can inherently encode ideological perspectives within their trained parameters.
+Large Language Models (LLMs) have not only transformed consumer markets \citep{teubner2023welcome} but have also become influential tools within academic research where text serves as the primary subject of investigation \citep{tiunova2023chatgpt}.
+These systems demonstrate remarkable capabilities from classification and information extraction from unstructured data \citep{xu2023nir} to sophisticated text generation adaptable to various stylistic requirements \citep{bhandarkar2024emulating}.
+In social science research, a growing interest has emerged in utilizing LLMs to generate content that simulates specific user behaviors, particularly those associated with different political ideologies.
+A prevalent approach in this domain involves providing LLMs with abstract textual descriptions of political ideologies to guide their responses \citep{argyle2023out}.
+This method assumes that models can effectively generalize from these abstract descriptions to produce appropriate responses for tasks such as simulating social media content.
+However, current research lacks rigorous empirical verification of how consistently persona-based prompting can accurately represent individuals with specified ideological orientations.
+The fundamental assumption—that LLMs inherently encode ideological perspectives within their parameters—remains largely untested.

-In contrast to assessing a personalized LLM's ideology, approaches exist to implicitly investigate the political leaning of humans through measuring abstract values and beliefs.
-Differential psychology utilizes Moral Foundation Theory (MFT) to measure an individual's reliance on five distinct foundational aspects of morality \cite{gra09}.
-Each foundation represents a different set of moral concerns and intuitions that can influence people's attitudes toward various social and political issues.
-In combination with the self-reported ideology, MFT shows a significant correlation along the five axes and ideologies \cite{hat19}.
-In scenarios where LLMs serve as proxies for human users, these artificial agents should demonstrate consistent behavior when responding to written surveys or questionnaires.
-Hence, transferring the ideas from survey-based assessment onto LLMs may verify the machine's understanding of ideologies.
+In contrast to computational approaches for assessing political ideology, differential psychology offers established frameworks for measuring human political orientations through abstract values and beliefs.
+Moral Foundation Theory (MFT) provides one such framework, measuring individuals' reliance on five distinct moral foundations \citep{graham2009liberals}.
+These foundations represent different sets of moral concerns that influence attitudes toward social and political issues.
+When combined with self-reported ideological identification, MFT demonstrates significant correlations between moral foundations and political orientation \citep{hatemi2019ideology}.
+If LLMs are to serve as effective proxies for human users, they should demonstrate consistent responses to standardized assessments like MFT questionnaires, aligning with patterns observed in human populations of corresponding ideological orientations.